daau/shaddap/README.md

 ![Screenshot](/documentation/screenshot.png?raw=true "Screenshot")

 This is a lightweight chat room client built with node.js (express) and socket.io.
-No additional javascript libraries or frameworks are necessary to run this app.
+No additional javascript libraries or frameworks are necessary to run this app (not even jQuery).

 Current version: 0.1 (beta)